mjhea0/jquery-madlibs/readme.md

 Start by creating the following files and directories, to define a basic project structure:

+> **What program are you using to make these files in?** I will be using [Sublime Text](http://www.sublimetext.com/) for this tutorial, which is an advanced text editor for Windows, Mac, and Linux.
+If you are looking for something simplier, check out [gedit](https://wiki.gnome.org/Apps/Gedit) - which is also cross-platform.
+Both of these editors have sytnax highlightinging.
+Put simply, syntax highlighting helps distinguish between different parts of a languages syntax (rules), by highlighting common parts the same color.
+This makes code easier to read and debug.

 ```shell
 ├── css
 │   └── main.css